cs3217-2223/group-project-sotravel/Sotravel/docs/sprint-report-1.md

 ![Detailed 3 layer](./diagrams/sprint-1-report/generic-3-layer-detailed.svg)

 We observe that each layer deals in terms of interfaces.
-The constructors for each layer (Repository, Service) take in interfaces.
+The constructors for the service layer take in interfaces to repositories.
+The services are injected directly into views, and configured as globally accessible objects on startup.
 The main benefit of this approach is:

 -   Each implementation can easily be changed.
-Today we prefix many of the concrete implementations with "Node" since our data source is essentially a Node API, but in the future the data source may change
+Today we suffix many of the concrete implementations with "Node" since our data source is essentially a Node API, but in the future the data source may change
--   Each layer's dependencies are injected into the controllers itself.
+-   Each layer's dependencies are injected into the constructors itself.
 This ensures that propagating concrete type changes is very straightforward, changes only need to be made in one (or a few) places.
 Since we are able to inject key services during the app's startup, ideally we only need to make